 The Clinical Experience

 The department has established a national and international reputation in the treatment of breast, prostate, gastrointestinal, lung and gynecologic malignancies.
 We are also committed to participation in national cooperative group trials sponsored by the Radiation Therapy Oncology Group as a full member site, Eastern Oncology Cooperative Group and Gynecologic Oncology Group.
+Fox Chase will continue to be involved with the newly formed NRG Oncology cooperative group.
 Approximately 2,000 consultations and 4,000 follow-up visits are seen by our staff each year.
-The department has approximately 130 patients under treatment each day.
+The department has approximately 100 patients under treatment each day.
 Patients seen in consultation or under treatment by a staff physician are evaluated initially by the resident.

 The Research Experience

 Residents are expected to engage in clinical research and submit manuscripts during their training.
-During their training, residents are also encouraged to present their papers at major national meetings and have given multiple oral presentations in the last five years at the annual meetings of the American Society for Therapeutic Radiology and Radiation Oncology.
+12 months of dedicated research time is provided during the PGY4 year.
+During their training, residents are also encouraged to present their papers at major national meetings and have given multiple oral presentations in the last five years at the annual meetings of the American Society for Therapeutic Radiation Oncology (ASTRO).

 Radiation Physics and Biology

 The radiation physics department consists of doctoral-level physicists, masters-level physicists, dosimetrists and certified therapists.
-The section of tumor biology and biophysics consists of doctoral-level senior investigators and their respective postdoctoral and laboratory assistants.
 Residents receive two hours of didactic training each week in radiation physics and/or biology from September through June.
 The courses are given on Mondays and Wednesdays from 4 to 5 p.m.
 During this time, the residents are freed from other clinical activities.
 The courses emphasize both basic science and applications to clinical practice.

 Residents are fully reimbursed to attend at least one national clinical conference per year beyond their first year.
 Additional conferences may be permitted by the clinical director when the resident has research accepted for presentation.
-Each resident is entitled to 20 days (one month) of vacation/personal days per year.
-There are six paid holidays, of which during one the resident may also be on-call.
-The allowance for books and journals is $500 the first year and $300 in additional years.
-Health insurance is available for residents and eligible dependents with a portion of the premium paid by the resident.
-Term life insurance is also provided in the amount of $50,000 with additional coverage optional with additional premium.
+Each resident is entitled to 15 days (three weeks) of vacation per year and 3 personal days.
+There are eight paid holidays, of which during one the resident may also be on-call.
+Residents will receive an annual educational allowance of up to $650.00.
+Health, vision, and dental insurance for the resident and their family are provided by the center at no cost to the resident.
+Term life insurance is also provided in the amount of $10,000 at no cost to the resident with additional coverage optional with additional premium.
+Long term disability coverage is provided at no cost.
 Residents are provided with free parking in the hospital garage.

 Applicants must arrange for and complete a PGY-1 year independently before beginning their residency training in radiation oncology.
-Please contact Dr. Joshua Meyer at 215-728-2667 for further information regarding residency training.
+Please contact Dr. Joshua Meyer at 215-728-2667 or Lillian Daly at 215-728-3016/Lillian.Daly@fccc.edu for further information regarding residency training.